 The Gift Never Ends

-When Miss Sally May Anderson (Raquel Welch) passes away she leaves Anderson House and everything to her only heir, her grandson Joey (Myko Olivier) and everything is a lot.
-But with her lawyer Mr. Theodore Hamilton (Bill Cobbs) they come up with a plan to make sure Joey understand the responsibilities which have befallen him.
-Hamilton calls in his team Jason Stevens (Logan Bartholomew), Miss Hastings (Lee Meriwether), Angelica (Kim Baptiste) and Kelly (Katie McClellan) to work on making Joey appreciate what is being handed to him through a series of gifts as he has to live at Anderson House for a year.
+When Miss Sally May Anderson (Raquel Welch - One Million Years B.C.) passes away she leaves Anderson House and everything she owns to her only heir, her grandson, Joey (Myko Olivier).
+But with the help of her lawyer and friend, Mr. Theodore Hamilton (Bill Cobbs), they come up with a plan to make sure Joey understand the responsibilities which have befallen him.
+Hamilton calls in his team; Jason Stevens (Logan Bartholomew - Love's Abiding Joy), Miss Hastings (Lee Meriwether - True Grit), Angelica (Kim Baptiste - I Killed My BFF) and Kelly (Katie McClellan) to work on Joey so he will appreciate what is being handed to him through a series of gifts as he has to live at Anderson House for a year.

 What this all boils down to is that "The Ultimate Legacy" is still a good, heart warming movie which will make you feel good about the world.
-But sadly there are times it oversteps the mark and pushes its positive message to far into coming across as cheesy.
+But sadly it feels like it is stretching out the premise of the original movie to breaking point.